michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 ### WWW

 This base layer building block is already in place.
-It refers to the existing web of individual websites that are connected through hyperlinks.
+It refers to the existing web of individual websites that are connected through hyperlinks (aka the World Wide Web).

 ### Decentralized communication & storage

 The other base layer building block is a sufficiently decentralized system that is needed for storage and communication which are required by higher-level building blocks.
-Depending on the level of decentralization, this could be a blockchain or some sort of federated system ( such as [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/), which also specifies many of the other building blocks).
+Depending on the level of decentralization, this could be a blockchain or some sort of federated system (such as [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/), which also specifies many of the other building blocks).

 ### Identity